Chart Color Schemes

 Thornhill Park's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Thornhill Park's health outcomes show excellent results across all age groups.
+Thornhill Park's health outcomes show notable results across all age groups, with both younger and older residents experiencing a low prevalence of common health conditions.

 Frequently Asked Questions - Health